Info & FAQ

 Checklist

-- The most important thing is to take a smiling face and a happy mind with you!
+The most important thing to bring is a smile and a cheerful attitude!

-- Dress for the weather.
-The weather can change quickly.
-Summer days and especially nights can sometimes be chilly.
-An extra warm layer of clothing can be a good idea.
+• Dress according to the weather.
+The weather can change quickly, and summer nights can be chilly.
+An extra layer of warm clothing is a good idea.

-- Fully charge your camera and phone batteries before your visit.
-There is no electricity on our site.
+• Make sure to fully charge your camera and phone before your visit.

 Photography